-Recommend interruption of study or a Repeat Year
+- Condoning a failed module mark (where Professional/Academic regulations permit)5 - Recommend interruption of study or a Repeat Year

-A successful EMC application will only cover the dates of submission/attempt indicated on the application form.
+A successful application will only cover the dates of submission/attempt indicated on the application form.
 All students who have an application accepted will be expected to complete the assessment/examination at the next scheduled point as detailed following the Assessment Board.

-Where a claim relates to an element of work which has been referred by an earlier Assessment Board, any marks achieved will be capped at the appropriate pass mark irrespective of the outcome of the EMC.
-A successful EMC application will, however, ensure that students still receive the full number of assessment attempts as permitted within the Academic Regulations.
+Where a claim relates to an element of work which has been referred by an earlier Assessment Board, any marks achieved will be capped at the appropriate pass mark irrespective of the outcome of the Personal Circumstances application.
+A successful application will, however, ensure that students still receive the full number of assessment attempts as permitted within the Academic Regulations.